 After the student passes the written examinations in the major and minor areas, the Committee conducts a comprehensive oral examination.
 Prior to the oral examination, the student will be responsible for logging into GradPath and filling out the Announcement of Doctoral Comprehensive Examination form.
-Note that it is the responsibility of the student to ensure that the committee administering the comprehensive exams is valid under

-Graduate College policy (http://grad.arizona.edu/academics/program-requirements/doctor-of-philosophy/comprehensive- examination).
+Note that it is the responsibility of the student to ensure that the committee administering the comprehensive exams is valid under Graduate College policy (http://grad.arizona.edu/academics/program---requirements/doctor---of---philosophy/comprehensive--- examination).
 Students can check with Elise Bowler 520.621.5218 in Graduate Degree Certification if there is any question about the planned committee's validity.

-It is the obligation of the Committee to ensure that the student displays a broad knowledge of the chosen field of study, and sufficient depth of understanding in areas of specialization; the student must demonstrate the level of knowledge expected of a junior academic colleague.
+It is the obligation of the Committee to ensure that the student displays a broad knowledge of the general field of Family Studies and Human Development or Retailing and Consumer Sciences, and sufficient depth of understanding in areas of specialization; the student must demonstrate the level of knowledge expected of a junior academic colleague.
 The examination is conducted in closed session; it is not open to the public.
 All examiners must be present for the full length of the examination.
 The oral comprehensive examination must be at least one hour in duration, and may not exceed three hours.
 For the student to pass the oral comprehensive examination, there can be no more than one negative or abstaining vote.